motuzj/CCG/README.md

 # CCG

 This is my collection of CLI C Games.
-Currently only [minesweeper](./minesweeper/README.md) game is available.
+Currently [minesweeper](./minesweeper/README.md) and [wordle](./wordle/README.md) games are available.

 ## Building